marchif1971/Stemma/README.md

     - Infinity ofsources forn an event, name or relation
     - Infinity of exhibits (images or text) for a person or event.
  - Concetrates on a textual presentation of the information
- - Designed to be multiple language (only french is configured)
+ - Designed to be multiple language (only french is totally configured, english partially)